-The QCA's proposed amendments to the 2019 DAU provide for effective negotiations between access seekers and users and DBIM by extending certain of the measures aimed at providing transparency in relation to access determinations made under the QCA Act to those determinations made under existing user agreements and the access undertaking.
+The 2021 undertaking provides for effective negotiations between access seekers and holders and DBIM by extending certain of the measures aimed at providing transparency in relation to access determinations made under the QCA Act to those determinations made under existing user agreements and the access undertaking.

-&lt;sup>71 Section 127A of the QCA Act.
+&lt;sup>66 Section 127A of the QCA Act.

-&lt;sup>73 Section 101(2)(h) of the QCA Act.
+Section 101(2)(h) of the QCA Act.

-&lt;sup>74 Note that the QCA will not have knowledge of the details of any private arbitrations conducted under existing user agreements-if the QCA is not the arbitrator for a dispute arising under the existing user agreement, the QCA does not have the power to require the parties to a private arbitration to disclose details of that arbitration (including the determination or reasons for the determination) to the QCA.
+&lt;sup>69 Note that the QCA will not have knowledge of the details of any private arbitrations conducted under existing user agreements-if the QCA is not the arbitrator for a dispute arising under the existing user agreement, the QCA does not have the power to require the parties to a private arbitration to disclose details of that arbitration (including the determination or reasons for the determination) to the QCA.

-&lt;sup>75 The QCA will not necessarily be the arbitrator for disputes arising under the existing user agreements-see chapter 2 of this guideline.
+&lt;sup>70 The QCA will not necessarily be the arbitrator for disputes arising under the existing user agreements-see chapter 2 of this guideline.
 The provisions in the QCA Act do not require the QCA or DBIM to provide information

-The amendments require DBIM to provide relevant information on access determinations made in relation to the DBCT service during the period of the 2021 access undertaking (from 2021 to 2026), whether or not the QCA is the arbitrator.
-This disclosure regime in clause 17.5 of the QCA's required amendments to the 2019 DAU provides that before DBIM discloses arbitrated outcomes:
+DBIM is required to provide relevant information on access determinations made in relation to the DBCT service during the period of the 2021 access undertaking (from 2021 to 2026), whether or not the QCA is the arbitrator.
+This disclosure regime in clause 17.5 of the 2021 undertaking provides that before DBIM discloses arbitrated outcomes:

 - DBIM will provide the QCA a copy of the final determination for a private arbitration, including reasons.
-For QCA arbitrations, the QCA will already have a copy of the determination. - In both instances, the QCA will consult with the parties to the arbitration on any matters in the determination they regard as confidential and consider should be redacted.
+For QCA arbitrations, the QCA will already have a copy of the determination - the QCA will, in both instances, consult with the parties to the arbitration on any matters in the determination they regard as confidential and consider should be redacted.
 The QCA will have regard to the submissions of the parties in issuing the final form of the determination which is required to be disclosed by DBIM.

 The redacted determinations will not be published, but will be available, if relevant, to access seekers and holders, during any negotiation or dispute under the undertaking or an access agreement.
-The process for parties negotiating with DBIM to receive information on relevant determinations may be summarised as follows:
+The process for parties negotiating with DBIM to receive information on relevant determinations is as follows:

-- DBIM will maintain a register of all determinations, that will include the date, the decision-maker (QCA or private), whether the party was an access seeker or holder (but not the name of the party), and a summary of the substantive issues addressed in the determination. - At the start of negotiations or a dispute, DBIM will provide an access seeker or access holder with a copy of the register.
-The access seeker or access holder may request relevant redacted determinations, and DBIM will provide only those it also considers relevant within five business days. - If the access seeker or holder is not satisfied with what DBIM has provided after their request, they can refer the dispute to the QCA, which will decide the matter and issue the appropriate direction to DBIM about its disclosure obligations within 20 business days. - DBIM may require access seekers and existing users who will receive details of determinations and associated reasons to enter into a confidentiality deed, substantially in the form set out in schedule C of the 2019 DAU.
+- DBIM will maintain a register of all determinations, that will include the date, the decisionmaker (QCA or private), whether the party was an access seeker or holder (but not the name of the party), and a summary of the substantive issues addressed in the determination. - At the start of negotiations or a dispute, DBIM will provide an access seeker or access holder with a copy of the register.
+The access seeker or access holder may request relevant redacted determinations, and DBIM will provide only those it also considers relevant, within five business days. - If the access seeker or holder is not satisfied with what DBIM has provided after their request, they can refer the dispute to the QCA, which will decide the matter and issue the appropriate direction to DBIM about its disclosure obligations within 20 business days. - DBIM may require access seekers and existing users who will receive details of determinations and associated reasons to enter into a confidentiality deed, substantially in the form set out in schedule C of the 2021 undertaking.